-Select Shutdown (2) on the Tools menu screen.
+Select Power Options (2) on the Tools menu screen.

-- The next message that pops up is asking if you are sure you want to shutdown the printer.
-Select OK.
+- The next message that pops up is asking to confirm if you ant to shutdown the printer.
+Select Shut Down.

 - A message will then come up that states it is now safe to turn the power switch off.
 Turn off the printer switch on the back of the printer.